Here’s how to do it.

 Walking takes us below the idea into the bodily reality.

 A first Walk I made was as a visitor to my website.
 I wanted to sense how visitors were seeing my offerings.
 Were their needs being met and what were their needs?
 By Walking as them, I quickly understood, viscerally and clearly, the sense of isolation and need for connection so many of us spiritual awakeners and Evolutionaries feel.
 We needed to work together in community and not just solo.
 I’d known intellectually, I could feel in a full-bodied way and present way.

 There’s a strong side-benefit to Walking too.
 Walking frees us up from rigid self-identity.
 I’m not just this self; I’m can explore being any self and someone else can Walk for me or any part of my life.

 Walking isn’t dangerous but do take care of yourself while doing it.
-If something seems to be in the way, maybe that’s something you could walk too, and find out more about it.
+If something seems to be in the way, quit for the day and maybe later that’s something you could walk too, to find out more about it.

 Walking with a partner or facilitator

 You can Walk alone, with a partner or in a facilitated group.

 If you’re Walking by yourself, then you, in effect, play the facilitator / observer role.
 When I Walk by myself, I take a time out when I want and look at the Walk from the outside.
 I might make some notes, or see if there’s something else needing to be Walked, asked or explored.